 Please submit to your given dropbox.
-Submit both the markdown and html.
+Submit both the markdown or quarto file and html.
 Extra credit for using github.
-See the Rmarkdown Cheat Sheet here
+See the Rmarkdown Cheat Sheet here and the Quarto Cheat Sheet here

 Let’s explore the dataset quakes looking at earthquakes off of Fiji.